hpham1295/Impact-Data-Mining/README.md

 .
 Email: marul@vt.edu

 ## Related Publications:
-- This project is based on the research paper titled "Unstructured to Actionable: Extracting Wind Event Impact Data for Enhanced Infrastructure Resilience" by H. Pham and M. Arul.
+- This project is based on the research paper titled "Unstructured to Actionable: Extracting Impact Data from Wind Event and Beyond for Enhanced Infrastructure and Community Resilience" by H. Pham and M. Arul.
 The link to the full paper will be provided soon.
 - Pham, H., M. Arul.
 (2024) "Natural Hazards Research Summit 2024: Unstructured to Actionable: Extracting Wind Event Impact Data for Enhanced Infrastructure Resilience."
 DesignSafe-CI. https://doi.org/10.17603/ds2-r46y-g112 v1

 ## Main Inputs